benyboy84/TerraformCloud_Foundation/docs/README_header.md

 ## Features

 - Manages configuration and life-cycle of Terraform Cloud resources:
   - projects
   - workspaces
   - teams
   - variable sets
   - variables

+## Prerequisite

+In order to be able to deploy the configuration from that code, you must first [create an organization](https://app.terraform.io/app/organizations/new).
+Because this code is designed to be used from a dedicated VCS-Driven Terraform Cloud workspace, you must [create a workspace](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/creating) manually.
+To get authenticated in Terraform Cloud when deploying the configuration, an
+[API token](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens) must be created.
+This token needs to come from an account with `owner` permissions, or from the `owner` team.
+A `TFE_TOKEN` environment [variable](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables/managing-variables) must be created in the previously created workspace with the value of the generated token.